 A funnel plot of the neurological death testing rate is displayed using data obtained from the PDA.
 Each Trust/Board is represented on the plot as a blue dot, although one dot may represent more than one Trust/Board.
 Trusts/Boards within your Team are shown on the plot as large black crosses.
-The national target is shown on the plot as a green horizontal dashed line.
-The national rate is shown on the plot as a black horizontal dashed line, together with 95% and 99.8% confidence limits for this rate.
+The national rate is shown on the plot as a pink horizontal dashed line, together with 95% and 99.8% confidence limits for this rate.
 These limits form a 'funnel', shaded using a gold, silver, bronze, amber, and red (GoSBAR) colour scheme.
 Graphs obtained in this way are known as funnel plots.

 If a Trust/Board lies within the 95% limits, shaded bronze, then that Trust/Board has a rate that is statistically consistent with the national rate.
 If a Trust/Board lies outside the 95% confidence limits, shaded silver or amber, this serves as an alert that the Trust/Board may have a rate that is significantly different from the national rate.
 When a Trust/Board lies above the upper 99.8% limit, shaded gold, this indicates a rate that is significantly higher than the national rate, while a Trust/Board that lies below the lower limit, shaded red, has a rate that is significantly lower than the national rate.
 It is important to note that differences in patient mix have not been accounted for in these plots.
 The funnel plots can also be used to identify the maximum rates currently being achieved by Trusts/Boards with similar donor potential.